Maya AIMaya AIGet Free Recommendation

 You Don't Have to Be in Dubai to Start

 Most UAE free zones offer fully remote incorporation.
 You can submit documents from London, Mumbai, Moscow, or Nairobi.
 The license gets issued digitally.
 You only need to be physically present for visa stamping — and even that can be scheduled for whenever you are ready to travel.
+If running the company from abroad long-term is the actual plan — not just remote setup — read the full remote-ownership playbook first: it covers the banking reality, the 180-day visa rule, and the home-country tax question.

 This means you can lock in your company now — your legal entity, your trade license, your activity codes — without booking a flight.
 Start invoicing clients under your UAE entity immediately.
 Process the visa when the timing works for you personally.